4 Options to Work, Travel and Explore Western Canada

 Take a deep breath and read this article.
 Everything will be fine.
 Every method of travel is a good option, you just have to find one that fits most to your desires / your personality.

-Paid work: There is a wealth of possibilities available to you.
+There is a wealth of possibilities available to you.
 All over western Canada, tourism is very strong - so there are a lot of options in this industry.
-Focus your research on hotels, hostels, ski centers or restaurants.
+Focus your research on hotels, ski centers, restaurants and hostels.
 Picking fruit is a great option too, but a little more physically challenging.
 Always remember the purpose of your trip: to make as much money as you can, or to visit and work?
 If the latter option is for you, don’t forget to take some time for yourself and discover the tourist jewels of our beautiful country!